scottchiefbaker/highlight/README.md

 ```

 This program takes text via STDIN and outputs it with the given
 [patterns](https://perldoc.perl.org/perlre.html) highlighted with various colors.
-If no color option
-is specified, it defaults to a pre-selected array of colors.
+If no color option is specified, it defaults to a pre-selected array of colors.

 Passing `--case_sensitive` will enable case-sensitive matching.
 Otherwise
-Vim style smartcase matching will be implemented.
+case-insentive matching is used, unless there is a capital letter in your filter,
+in which case case-senstive is used (Vim smartcase).

 If your pattern begins with a dash, you can pass a `--` argument
 after any options and before your pattern to distinguish it from an